tnichols217/notes/ARTS 302/Reading Drawings.md

 - A view down from a corner of the building in 3 dimensions
 - Is orthographic
 - Is a type of isometric view

+## Psych Plan
+- Overview of the buildings from t